 Macs major applications include Ilife and Time Machine while the PCs most widely used application includes MS Office.
 Some popular games provided on a Mac are Mac Crack Attack, 3D Klondike while on PC are Solitaire and Virtual Pool.

 Traditionally PCs have had the upper hand when it comes to gaming because more publishers developed games for the PC platform.
 Dollar for dollar, PCs have also provided more powerful processors and speed is an important criterion when it comes to gaming.
 Some popular games that are available only on PCs are Age of Empires III and Crysis.
-Games that have both Mac and PC versions include Call of Duty 4: Modern warfare, Guitar Hero III: Legends of Rock, Lego Star Wars II and Starcraft.
+Games that have both Mac and PC versions include Call of Duty 4: Modern warfare, Guitar Hero III: Legends of Rock, Lego Star Wars II, Starcraft and World of Warcraft.

 Microsoft Office, Adobe Creative Suite & Cloud are available for both Windows and Mac platforms.
 Other productivity software like OpenOffice and StarOffice is also available for all platforms.
 Apple's iWork office suite, which includes Pages (word processor), Numbers (spreadsheets) and Keynote (presentation maker) are only available on the Mac and iOS platforms.